 Back at our seats, we realized we were in the very last row at the top of the Dome.
-It didn’t take long to determine that it was warm and a but humid in the Dome.
+It didn’t take long to determine that it was warm and a bit humid in the Dome.
 Unlike MLB domed stadiums, there was either little or no air conditioning, and experience suggested that the air temperature in the Dome just before game time was probably near 27 Celsius (or 81 degrees F).
 Judging by neighbors, this seemed normal, but the combination of warmth and humidity made the Dome somewhat uncomfortable for me.

 Following pre game pageantry near home plate, the game started precisely at 1400.
 The Giants’ opponent for the afternoon game was the Tokyo Yakult Swallows, whose home was a short distance away in the Shinjuku section of Tokyo (where we were staying during this part of the trip).
 Since it was only a train ride away, the Swallows fans were there in force, and in good voice for the game.

 The Swallows fans filled the lower left field seats (reserved for fans of the visiting team), dressed in green.
-Though it may be difficult to see in the above picture, many fans have musical instruments, led by a conductor.
+Though it may be difficult to see in the above picture, some fans have musical instruments, led by a conductor.
 During the Swallows at-bats, the fans play and sing songs specific to the hitter at the plate, and do so for all 9 innings.
 In the bottom of each inning, the Giants fans do likewise.
 We had seen videos of Japanese baseball games in the past, but seeing it in person was even better than expected.
 Even in a place as huge as the Tokyo Dome, their songs were LOUD.
 To get a feel for how it sounds in person, check this out!